bobgeorgethe3rd/freesewing/designs/neckbandstraight/README.md

 # @freesewing/neckbandstraight

-Straight neckband design to be used in other designs
+Straight Neckband design to be used in other designs